Executive Platinum upgrade strategy

 Prioritize long-haul international routes

 SWUs deliver the most value on routes where the cabin gap is largest: transatlantic and transpacific flights with Flagship Business or Flagship First.
 A DFW-LHR upgrade from Main Cabin to Flagship Business is worth several thousand dollars in fare differential.
 A DFW-ORD upgrade is worth a few hundred.
-Treat SWUs as your international upgrade instrument and use other methods for domestic.
+Treat SWUs as your international upgrade currency and use other methods for domestic.

-Only apply SWUs when C-class is confirmed
+Only apply SWUs when upgrade inventory is confirmed

 Plan your SWU calendar across the year